">

 HOA Financial management basics

-• Integrate your bank
+• Connect directly to your bank

-• Communicate with the community in the app
+• Communicate with homeowners inside the app

-• Track violations & compliance
+• Track maintenance, violations, and compliance

 FAQs (Frequently Asked Questions)